Junior Leadership Team (JLT)

 What does being a member of the Junior Leadership Team involve?

 The children attend regular meetings and discuss key issues and upcoming school projects.
-They share the current and upcoming projects their teams are working on and are given the opportunity to request any additional help they may require to the Deputy Head.
+They share the current and upcoming projects their teams are working on and are given the opportunity to request any additional help they may require to the Assistant Head.
 Additionally, council members have opportunities to update their classmates with key areas of discussion from the meetings, listen to class feedback and collect opinions to share in future meetings.

 The children’s updates on projects within school are then collated for the termly pupil voice newsletter and the JLT display located within school so that children, staff, parents and governors are aware of the work being undertaken by the specific groups.